GenericMappingTools/gmt/doc_modern/rst/source/gmtinfo.rst

     **-Ip**\ *dx*.
-If the input *x*- and *y*-coordinates all have the same phase shift relative to the *dx* and *dy* increments then we use those phase shifts in determining the region, and you may use **-r** to switch from gridline-registration to pixel-registration.
+If the input *x*- and *y*-coordinates all have the same phase shift relative to the *dx* and *dy* increments then we use those phase shifts in determining the region, and you may use
+    |SYN_OPT-r| to switch from gridline-registration to pixel-registration.
-    For irregular data both phase shifts are set to 0 and the **-r** is ignored.
+    For irregular data both phase shifts are set to 0 and the |SYN_OPT-r| is ignored.
     Use **-If**\ *dx*\ [/*dy*] to report an extended region optimized to give grid dimensions for fastest results in programs using FFTs.
     Use **-Is**\ *dx*\ [/*dy*] to report an extended region optimized to